Driving the Highlands in Iceland

 Kjalvegur F35Kjalvegur – F35

-There is one main route most people choose when driving across the highlands.
+There is one main route most people choose when driving across the Highlands.
 Kjalvegur is the name of it.
 Its number is F35.
-Kjölur is a plateau in the highlands, roughly defined as the area between the glaciers Langjökull and Hofsjökull at an altitude of about 600–700 metres.
+Kjölur is a plateau in the Highlands, roughly defined as the area between the glaciers Langjökull and Hofsjökull at an altitude of about 600–700 metres.
 Kjalvegur cuts through this area.
 It’s also a very historic route for it is mentioned in the old Icelandic sagas where it was used during summer to connect the different areas in the north and south.

 Sprengisandsleið – F26

-Sand, ash and dust storms in IcelandSand, dust and ash storms
+Sand, ash and dust storms in Iceland

-Camping in the highlands
+Camping in the Highlands

 Highland camping in IcelandWhen you need to “do your business”, dig a hole and fill the hole when you are done.
 All trash needs to be disposed of in garbage bins.
 In areas where inhabitants are scattered over a wide expanse, you might come across trash containers where you can safely dispose of your trash.
-If you don’t pass one while driving down, dispose the trash in the next village or rest stop (if there are garbage bins there).
+If you don’t pass one while driving down, dispose of the trash in the next village or rest stop (if there are garbage bins there).

 You can drink any clear water you see.
 It will be very clean as long as there is no milky coloring in it.
 The milky colors means that it is melting water from a glacier and you should never drink that.